w3c/market-data-odrl-profile/minutes/minutes-21-11-10.md

 Given that this automated transcription will be very verbose, would it be a good idea to have one person note any actions arising?
 We could bring someone along to the meeting to do this.

 **Nigel**
-I think that is a good idea to write.
+I think that is a good idea.
 If we can find someone who has a little bit of context around this and is prepared to sit in on the calls and take notes, because that would help immensely in terms of getting the stuff done and keeping the working group focused on what they're supposed to be focused on.

 **Michelle**
 Perhaps we could share this task across the firms.